unboxedtechnology/presentations/PITCHME.md

 #VSLIDE

-Add a vertical slide.
-Edit PITCHME.md to be:
+Add a vertical slide in PITCHME

 ```markdown
 #HSLIDE